Skip to main content

 School Attendance Orders (SAOs)

 The Bill enables local authorities to name academies in SAOs.
-This won’t make a huge difference to the current status quo as local authorities have a right to seek a direction from the Secretary of State to an academy being named (under the terms of the funding agreement), but it makes the legislative framework clearer and the process more consistent.
+This will not significantly change the current position as local authorities have a right to seek a direction from the Secretary of State to an academy being named (under the terms of the funding agreement), but it makes the legislative framework clearer and the process more consistent.

 Being full in a relevant year does not however prevent a maintained school being named (if the local authority is the admissions authority), or for academies (if there is no other local maintained school or academy that could be named).
 This therefore will make it harder for academies to argue against being named.